Integrality of Stickelberger elements and the equivariant Tamagawa number conjecture: A reduction step

 If r is odd, we define

 In both cases, $H$ is normal in $G$ such that the fixed field $L^H$ is a Galois extension of $K$ with Galois group $\ol G := G/H$.
-Note that $L^H / K$ is a Galois CM-extension if $r$ is even, whereas $L^H / K$ is a Galois extension of totally real fields if $r$ is odd.
+Note that $L^H / K$ is either a Galois CM-extension or a Galois extension of totally real fields.

 \begin{prop} Let $L/K$ be a Galois extension of number fields with Galois group $G$ and let $p$ be an odd prime.
 Assume that $L$ is totally imaginary if we consider Conjecture \ref{integrality-conj} or Conjecture \ref{integrality-conj_r} for even $r$.
 Assume further that $G$ has a unique $2$-Sylow subgroup.
 Then the $p$-part of Conjecture \ref{integrality-conj} (resp.~Conjecture \ref{integrality-conj_r}) is true for $L/K$ if and only if the $p$-part of Conjecture \ref{integrality-conj} (resp.~Conjecture \ref{integrality-conj_r}) is true for $L^H / K$. \end{prop}